 What are probiotics?

-Probiotics are live microorganisms (bacteria) normally found in the intestines.
-They are also sometimes called “good” or “healthy” bacteria.
-There are more than 400 different types of healthy bacteria found in the digestive tract.
-It is thought that they help maintain a healthy digestive system and limit the growth of unhealthy bacteria.
+Probiotics are live microorganisms (bacteria and yeasts) found in your intestines.
+Similar probiotics are available in some foods and dietary supplements.
+Probiotics are sometimes called “good” or “healthy” microorganisms.
+It is thought that they help maintain a healthy digestive system and limit the growth of “bad” or “unhealthy” bacteria.